 New environments are such energy boosters and provide such a high dose of happy chemicals and well-being.
 At times, we don’t realize just how much we actually benefit from it until we are almost running on empty.

-As a solo travel expert, and travel addict, what is most surprising and fascinating to me is seeing the health benefits of traveling alone and especially the skin.
+As a solo travel expert, and travel addict, what is most surprising and fascinating to me is seeing the health benefits of traveling alone and especially on my skin.
 Solo travel takes rebooting and re-invigorating to a whole new level that you just cannot get any other way.
 It’s on a much bigger and deeper scale and has to be experienced to be felt.

 The health benefits of traveling alone are too many to note here in one blog post.
 When you travel alone, you live most of the time in the present moment.
 What I mean by that is that you are not worrying about things, you are just in the now in awe of the sights and sounds around you.
 With everything being new, unfamiliar, and jaw-dropping at times, this creates very little negative thinking which can be so easily done back home.